BrittanyBunk/Beyond-Animal/README.md

 Guidelines/rules for invitations:
 - create your own folder with the title of either your first and last name, or the name of your project
 - please don't edit other people's' folders/works without their permission (you may download them however)
+- keep it related to the repository's theme